chennyhaohao/MultiCurrency/Readme.md

 The core backend controller handling BTC contributions (in the `/controller` directory); a basic router setup (implemented with the `express` framework); an extremely barebone frontend interface for basic testing (in the `/client` directory, implemented with the `react` framework).

 ## What needs to be done
 A sign-up and login system; a decent frontend; rigorous testing; iterations
+Potentially integration of a KYC system

 ## Installation
 To install the project, first clone this repository: